WHERE WE ARE . . .

 - 2019 Member Satisfaction Survey (Child)

 Formerly known as the Consumer Satisfaction Survey, the Perception of Care Survey is conducted face-to-face with current service members or family members.
 The survey includes questions about access to services, cultural sensitivity, treatment planning, outcomes, social connectedness, and overall satisfaction.

 Provider Satisfaction Surveys

 Provider Satisfaction Surveys are conducted annually by DHB.
 These surveys help to determine areas that need improvement within the network and assess provider satisfaction with Trillium, its practices, and processes.

 NCQA is a private, nonprofit organization dedicated to improving health care quality.
 NCQA accredits and certifies a wide range of health care organizations.
 It also recognizes clinicians and practices in key areas of performance.
 NCQA’s Healthcare Effectiveness Data and Information Set (HEDIS®) is the most widely used performance measurement tool in health care.
-NCQA’s website contains information to help consumers, employers and others make more-informed health care choices.
-NCQA can be found online at ncqa.org, on Twitter (@ncqa), on Facebook and on LinkedIn.
+NCQA’s website contains information to help members, employers and others make more-informed health care choices.
+NCQA can be found online at ncqa.org, on Twitter (@ncqa), on Facebook, and on LinkedIn.

 External Quality Reviews (EQR)

 The North Carolina Department of Health and Human Services (DHHS) contracts with an external quality review organization (EQRO) to conduct the annual external quality review (EQR) of Trillium.